spatulatom/spa-one-view/README.md

 ## About the project:
--  SPA application with just one view connected to API (https://reqres.in/api/products)endpoint to display the paginated list of products.
+-  SPA application with just one view connected to API (https://reqres.in/api/products) endpoint to display the paginated list of products.
 At the top of the view, there is a  search field, which allows the user to filter results by id.
 The input accepts only numbers, other signs don't even appear.
 Below this input user can see a table displaying the following items’ properties: id, name, and year.
 Additionally, the background colour of each row is be taken from the colour property.
 After clicking on a row a modal is displayed and presents all item data.
 The table displays 5 items per page.
 Under the table, there is a pagination component, which allows switching between pages with “next” and “previous” arrows.

  - when user inputs not existing product into the search input (situations when API endpoint returns error),  the user is informed about the error.
 - pagination and filtering are reflected in the address URL, so users can copy and share the URL with each other,